 What is the Difference Between "Protected" and "Unprotected" 18650 Batteries

 As you know, 18650 Lithium-Ion batteries are very powerful.
-Because of that, you should be aware of the safe handling of them.
+Because of that, you should know how to find the right 18650 battery to make sure it's safe.
 Don't look just at the price of the battery.
 With 18650 batteries, you truly "get what you pay for."
 If money is tight, it's best to purchase a lesser-priced flashlight rather than cutting corners on an 18650 battery.

 Protected 18650 Batteries

 Protected Lithium-Ion (Li-ion) batteries have a small electronic circuit integrated into the cell packaging.
 This circuit protects the battery against common dangers, such as overcharge, over discharge, short circuit/over current, and temperature.
 Protected 18650 batteries are safer to use in your devices.
 Protected batteries are less likely to ignite and cause personal or property damage.

 The following images show you examples of the components of a safe, well-designed protected 18650 battery.
 You can also check out our blog detailing more about 18650 batteries.

 Unprotected 18650 Batteries

 Unprotected batteries do not have this electronic circuit in the cell packaging.
 Because of this, they can have more capacity and current capability than a protected cell.
 However, there is always a danger of over heating, short circuiting, or over discharging.
 Unprotected batteries are also much lower in price.

 IN SUMMARY: Users must decide whether they prefer protected cells which are safer to operate or accept the bigger responsibility and danger associated with unprotected cells.
 Most battery specialists will recommend you always use protected batteries.
 Read our blog to learn more about different battery types.